moneybutton/yours-channels/docs/yours-lightning.md

 ### Creating the payment

 We describe a payment from Alice to Bob.
-Note that Alice the following information from the previous payment: her own revocation secret, her own HTLC secret, the hash of Bob's last revocation secret, the hash of Bob's last HTLC secret.
+Note that Alice has the following information from the previous payment: her own revocation secret, her own HTLC secret, the hash of Bob's last revocation secret, the hash of Bob's last HTLC secret.